Calamity210/BirbLang/docs/docs/Contribute/contribute.md

 ```

-and browse to `http://localhost:3000/` in your browser.
+Then browse to http://localhost:3000/ in your browser.
 When you are confident with your changes, open a pull request and request a contributor to review it.

 We look forward to your contribution!